mmmuscus/Shadow-Functions-Engine/README.md

 ###### This section was last checked in the 1.0.0. version of the engine
 I have explained the coordinate system once before, but just to be sure I will reiterate here.
 The coordinate system only deals with positive coordinates, and it is flipped, meaning that the (0; 0) cell is on the top left, and the (231; 63) cell is at the botom right of (in this case) the editor.
 Columns run along the x axis and rows run along the y axis, the conversion between theese names is often needed to understand the code of this engine.

-**Cells and points should NOT be confused!** Cells coordinates refer to the coordinate of a character in for example the map editor, or in the newWorld array, and they are often used with col and row variables instead of the x and the y of a normal coordinate system.
+**Cells and points should NOT be confused!** Cell's coordinates refer to the coordinate of a character in for example the map editor, or in the newWorld array, and they are often used with col and row variables instead of the x and the y of a normal coordinate system.
 Points on the other hand refer to actual coordinates.
 Theese point coordinates are used in casting the lines from the player to the differnet obstacles in the enviroment, to produce shadows.
 ```
 Coordinate of the upper left point:                                 Coordinate of the upper right point:
                              (a; b)  _____________________________  (a + 1; b)